 See the stool with the pleather brown top in the photo, well I had not one of those lovelies, but three.
 I bought them to go around my kitchen counter when my girls were little.
 They loved to feel like grown-ups and sit at the counter peninsula that was in our kitchen at the time.
 They fit the bill – inexpensive and they had a cushion, an ugly one, but a cushion.
 I figured I would cover them with fabric to coordinate with the kitchen.

 I brought the stools home in the evening and set them up around the counter.
-U G L Y!!! were the words that came out of my mouth.
 It was getting late and I was not in the mood to sew, but I wanted instant gratification.
 I could not wake up in the morning to the pleather top stools.
 Do you know that feeling when you have to have it done NOW and won’t rest until you do.
 Well, this was one of those times.
 I wanted to wake up for breakfast the next morning drinking my tea, reading the paper, and seeing pretty stools, but I had no fabric.

 Inspiration can strike when you are desperate.
-As I glanced around my kitchen in despair my eyes landed on the blue dishtowel by my sink. – Ah ha moment- victory was calling.
+As I glanced around my kitchen in despair my eyes landed on the blue dishtowel by my sink. – Aaaah ha moment- victory was calling.
 I quickly went to my dishtowel drawer and smiled.
 No more desperation.
-I went into action mode and starting cutting the dishtowels into large circles and stapled them onto each of the stools.
+I went into action mode and starting cutting the dishtowels into large circles to make no sew covers for them.
+I stapled the circles onto each of the stools.
 End of story- go to bed, pretty stools for breakfast.

 I have found when working with iron-on adhesive, after you press it once, let the fabric and adhesive cool, then press again.
 Don’t handle until the bond is cool again.
 This extra step creates a stronger bond.